 How does DocRead differ from Workflow?

-DocRead for SharePoint is the only policy management software that integrates straight into SharePoint and allows compliance professionals to distribute and track their policies and procedures.
+DocRead for SharePoint is policy management software that integrates straight into SharePoint.
+It allows compliance professionals, HR professionals and business users to easily distribute and track policies and procedures.

 DocRead works across Web Applications, Site Collections and Sites

 All of a users reading tasks are accessible across sites, site collections and web apps.
 Meaning a DocRead web part can be placed onto a MySite and will show the user their entire reading list.

 This would be much harder to achieve with workflow.
 Workflow would require the provisioning of a users task list on a MySite and the ability to write tasks into it, via a custom activity.

 One awesome feature of DocRead is its ability to work with SharePoint audiences scaling to 10's of thousands of users.
 Workflow can only target SharePoint groups, therefore lacking much of the power that DocRead offers.

 For example, if you needed to be specific, by creating specific rules for an audience you can easily target policies to all users working in a certain site / country, who are line managers and have a surname of 'Smith' or to all users that belong to a certain department.

 DocRead reporting is something to write home about